manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 ### Contribute coffee to MCA

-Freezing allows you to keep hold of the coffee sample until you are able to share it with us at one of our events.
+Freezing allows you to keep hold of the coffee sample until you are able to share it with us at one of our tastings, for inclusion in the [Archive](./the-archive/index.html).

-More information about how to contribute coffee to MCA can be found [here](./contribute/index.html). ❤️